dentra/esphome-components/components/miot_cwbs01/README.md

-# EraClean Refrigerator Odor Eliminator Max (CWBS-01)
+# EraClean Refrigerator Odor Eliminator Max (CWBS-01) aka EraClean Intelligent deodorizer (era.airp.cwb03)

 > This component is in beta stage.

-This component is using active bluetooth device connection, so do not set updtate interval less to save your device battery life.
+This component is using active bluetooth device connection, so do not set update interval less to save your device battery life.

 Sample configuration:

 ```yaml
 external_components:
   - source: github://dentra/esphome-components